joedski/musings/Web General/Journal 2020-06-05 - What Is Meant by "Defining Media Types" In RESTful APIs?.md

 Journal 2020-06-05 - What Is Meant by "Defining Media Types" In RESTful APIs?
 ========

+Here is a good quote I only just found on 2020-11-19:

+> "A truly RESTful API looks like hypertext. ...
+Think of it in terms of the Web.
+How many Web browsers are aware of the distinction between an online-banking resource and a Wiki resource?
+None of them.
+They don’t need to be aware of the resource types.
+What they need to be aware of is the potential state transitions — the links and forms — and what semantics/actions are implied by traversing those links."
+>
+> —[Roy Fielding][fielding-comment-restful-api-looks-like-hypertext]

+That's probably the most succinct description.
+From there, all the work on describing the media type and how clients interact with it makes much more sense.

+## Initial Research

 I've been trying to learn better just what's involved in making a RESTful API, because the idea of creating an API where semantic actions can have different links associated with them as the API evolves is a neat one, but one thing I've not really been able to figure out until now is just what is meant by "defining media types".
 This is always said to be necessary as part of defining a truly restful API, but it's just sort of stated then ... that's it.
 Not even examples.

 Frustrating.

 1. [This DZone Article "5 Easy to Spot Tells That Your API Isn't RESTful"][dzone-5-tells] gives an actual example... sorta.
+    - It's also, so far as I can tell, incorrect.
 2. [Fielding's Dissertation on REST, Chapter 5: The REST Architecture and Its Tradeoffs][fielding-chap-5-rest]
     - Notable in that it clearly enumerates tradeoffs made for the architectural style, such that depending on your use case you may not actually want to use REST.
         - One explicitly noted one: Since REST messages are meant to be self-describing, they'll natually be larger (usually) than a message system that relies on implicit knowledge.